sevenrats/jellyfin-roku/DEVGUIDE.md

 ### The order of any particular menu is as follows:

-First comes any menu titled "General"
+First, any menu titled "General."
-Second, any settings that have children, in alphabetical order Third, any settings that do not have children, in alphabetical order.
+Second, any settings that have children, in alphabetical order.
+Third, any settings that do not have children, in alphabetical order.

 ### When giving your setting a name